Matt Kish

 Matt Kish (born June 4, 1969 in Oberlin, Ohio) is an American artist and illustrator.
 He is best known for his monograph Moby-Dick in Pictures: One Drawing for Every Page, an illustrated edition of Moby Dick that features one illustration for every page of Herman Melville's novel.
 He is also known for his illustrated edition of Joseph Conrad's Heart of Darkness.
+In 2027, Kish's new graphic novel, The Inferno in Pictures, will be published by Tin House Books.
+This four-color illustrated adaptation of The Inferno will feature 136 original illustrations in mixed media.Thrilled to announce we'll publish graphic novel THE INFERNO IN PICTURES by Matt Kish in 2027!